Updated for 2024

 Have you ever taken your family to pick cherries?
 Cherry-picking is one way to have a great family adventure, and also end up with delicious treats to eat afterward.
 Scroll down to find recipes that use those cherries!

 There are several cherry farms in Leona Valley that allow you to pick your own fruit.
 There’s no place like Leona Valley; it’s part of LA County, close to Santa Clarita and Palmdale, and an easy drive from Los Angeles.

 When is Cherry Picking Season?

-Cherry season in California happens every Spring, usually at the end of April or the beginning of May, and each year it’s a bit different, so double check with each farm before you go.
-The season is short, so once you find out it’s time, you’ll need to get to the farm soon.
+Cherry season in California happens every spring, usually at the end of April or the beginning of May, and each year it’s a bit different, so double-check with each farm before you go.
+Because the season is short, once you find out it’s time for cherry-picking you’ll need to get to the farm soon.

 Each farm or cherry orchard listed will have contact info for you to call or email, or you can follow them on their social media channels to check when they’re going to be open.